dbbbbm/UAE/README.md

 The source code will be made publicly available when the paper is formally published.

 ## Cite
-@inproceedings{mao2020abnormality, //
+@inproceedings{mao2020abnormality,

-  title={Abnormality Detection in Chest X-Ray Images Using Uncertainty Prediction Autoencoders},// author={Mao, Yifan and Xue, Fei-Fei and Wang, Ruixuan and Zhang, Jianguo and Zheng, Wei-Shi and Liu, Hongmei},// booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention},// pages={529--538},// year={2020},// organization={Springer}//
+  title={Abnormality Detection in Chest X-Ray Images Using Uncertainty Prediction Autoencoders},

+  author={Mao, Yifan and Xue, Fei-Fei and Wang, Ruixuan and Zhang, Jianguo and Zheng, Wei-Shi and Liu, Hongmei},

+  booktitle={International Conference on Medical Image Computing and Computer-Assisted Intervention},

+  pages={529--538},

+  year={2020},

+  organization={Springer}
 }